-We can’t decide what’s best about these omelet muffins—their delicious flavor or the fact that they’re so simple to make!
+We can’t decide what’s best about these Red Pepper and Broccoli Egg Muffins—their delicious flavor or the fact that they’re so simple to make!
 Either way, they make for a tasty breakfast on the go.
 Whip up a batch over the weekend and you’ll be all set for your healthy week ahead.

 - 8 large eggs